weapons-and-armor

 Roman doctrine emphasized thrusting over slashing for good reason:

-- Efficiency: Thrusts use less energy and recover faster.
+- Efficiency: Thrusts use less energy and recover faster, allowing sustained combat.

-- Protection: The soldier remains behind his shield; only the arm extends.
+- Protection: The soldier remains behind his shield; only the arm extends, minimizing exposure.

-- Formation: In tight ranks (soldiers 1 meter apart), slashing is impractical and dangerous to comrades.
+- Formation: In tight ranks (soldiers spaced approximately one meter apart), slashing is impractical and dangerous to comrades on either side.

-Historian Vegetius wrote: “A slash-cut… seldom kills… A thrust going in two inches is fatal.”
-Soldiers trained for years with wooden practice swords (rudis) and against palus posts, drilling thousands of thrusts to build muscle memory.
+Historian Vegetius wrote in the 4th century CE: “A slash-cut, whatever its force, seldom kills, because the vital parts are protected by bone and armor.
+A thrust going in two inches is fatal.”
+Soldiers trained for years with wooden practice swords (rudis) and against palus posts—wooden stakes driven into the ground that simulated an opponent’s body.
+They drilled thousands of thrusts to build muscle memory, often practicing against targets at head, chest, and groin height to ensure deadly accuracy under stress.

 Psychological and Cultural Significance